 Customer advocacy means putting clients first and adjusting your product or services according to their needs and desires.
-A study conducted by the Wharton School of Business shows that 83% of satisfied customers would be willing to refer products or services they appreciated.

 If you want to improve customer advocacy and turn every business relationship into a long-lasting one, we will guide you through the necessary steps.

-Customer advocacy represents a company’s constant effort to find, implement the best solutions for their customers’ needs, and support them throughout their journey.
+🤝 Customer advocacy represents a company’s constant effort to find, implement the best solutions for their customers’ needs, and support them throughout their journey.

 How do you get an accurate profile of your typical customer?
 You map a buyer persona, which is a detailed description of your target audience.
-After you’ve completed this process through extensive research, the next step is targeting your “ideal customers” with customized campaigns on more personal notes.
+After you’ve completed this process through extensive research, the next step is targeting your “ideal customers” with customized campaigns based on more personal notes.

 Grammarly offers a great personalization model.
 The company sends weekly emails that are directly linked to the user’s writing style and performance.
 The reports include frequent errors, the latest milestones the user has reached, and possible weak spots to improve upon.